mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

 1         1022  4267
 ```

-We would call now 11,493 clients, capturing 4,267 subscribers (37.1% conversion rate), which is 4/5 of the potential subscribers.
-The accuracies are similar for the two groups:
+We would now call 11,493 clients, getting 4,267 subscriptions (a 37.1% conversion rate), which represents 4/5 of the potential subscriptions.
+The accuracies are now similar for the two groups:

 ```
 In [17]: acc = (y == y_pred).mean().round(3)